Hack-Store/Android-App/README.md

 4. Wait for gradle sink
 5. upload google-services.json into the /app/ directory(ask @bright li or @haneesh on slack for the file)
 6. run

+If you'd like to help out, please check out the issues tab